opencomputeproject/ocp-odei/README.md

-# OCP - TAP - Open Deterministic Ethernet Interface (ODEI)
+# OCP - Open Atomic Ethernet (OAE)

 This repository serves as a collection of LaTeX documents and their compiled PDFs.
-The first document in this collection is **Ethernet_boggs**, a recreation of the foundational Ethernet paper.
+The first document in this collection is **Metcalfe_Boggs**, a recreation of the foundational Ethernet paper.

 ## Getting Started